-Fjoralba is the Albanian minister covering European integration and anti-corruption policies.
+Fjoralba is the former Albanian minister of Justice covering European integration and anti-corruption policies.
 Having started her career as an academic teaching EU Law, she has maintained an ongoing cooperation with civil society organisations.
 She also served as a lawyer on issues related to strategic litigation and offered legal aid for people in need and for marginalised communities.
 In addition, she has led projects focusing on youth and national anti-corruption campaigns, including “Fighting Corruption in the Higher Education System” and “Bookworm Project – outdoors mini-library”.

 Friends of Europe is pleased to announce the European Young Leaders (EYL40) class of 2020.
 This group includes a vast array of fascinating personalities from entrepreneurs to authors, politicians, inventors and musicians, among others.